hicommonwealth/commonwealth/knowledge_base/Code-Style.md

 For a list of platform-specific guidelines, see [Platform Coding Guidelines](./Platform-Coding-Guidelines.md).

-For a list of database-specific guidelines, see [Database Migrations Best Practices](./Database-Migrations.md) and [Database Optimization](./Database-Optimization.md).
+For a list of database-specific guidelines, see [Database Migrations Best Practices](./Database-Migrations.md) entry.

 ## Contents